thomasdoerr/volumio-equalizer/README.md

 pcm.plugequal {
   type equal;
   # Modify the line below if you don't
-  # want to use sound card 1.
+  # want to use sound card 0.
   slave.pcm "plughw:1,0";
-  # slave.pcm "plughw:0,0"; for card 0

   # or if you want to use with multiple applications output to dmix
   # slave.pcm "plug:dmix"
 }

+#pcm.equal {
+  # Or if you want the equalizer to be your
+  # default soundcard uncomment the following
+  # line and comment the above line.
   pcm.!default {
   type plug;
   slave.pcm plugequal;
 }